 - The total amount DSU will receive pursuant to the Certification and Agreement is $3,088,350.

-- The estimated total number of students at DSU eligible to participate in the CARES Act HERRF is between 5600 5800 students.
+- The estimated total number of students at DSU eligible to participate in the CARES Act HERRF is estimated to be between 5600-5800 students.

 - The method DSU is using to determine which students will receive the grants funds is through an application process where students apply and self-certify they are an eligible student.
-DSU will also use FAFSA data as well as other federal programs to determine eligibility if the student has not completed a 2019-20 or 2020-21 FAFSA.
+DSU also used FAFSA data as well as other federal programs to determine eligibility.

 - Instruction, directions and guidance provided to our students has been through their Dmail accounts and text message.
 DSU also provided an FAQ informational webpage dixie.edu/cares-act/ that answers questions and gives direction about eligibility for the HERRF grant funds.